mchaisso/Ideoplot/Readme.md

 There are two ways to annotate an ideogram: annotations, and heatmap.
-The annotations are characters (for now just points, eventually text as well) that are drawn.
+The annotations are characters (for now just points, eventually text gas well) that are drawn.
 Each column is:

 chrom   start           end        stripe      pch      color